miquintero/lexicon/README.md

 ### To start

-To start the application, run from the root file:
+To start the application, run the following from the root file:

    ```bash
     webpack-dev-server